-Where the charges set in this section are inadequate to cover the Council's reasonable costs, the Council may impose an additional charge under section 36(3) of the Act.
+Where the charges set in this section are inadequate to cover Greater Wellington's reasonable costs, Greater Wellington may impose an additional charge under section 36(3) of the Act.

-4.2 Consent Supervision and Monitoring Charges
+4.2 Consent supervision and monitoring charges

 Resource consent charges relating to ongoing resource activities are assessed and charged on an annual basis.